REPUTATION CASE STUDIES

 Local search results suffered from negative reviews.
 In response, we developed a two-prong reputation management strategy to address the client’s needs on both a local and national scale.

-After prodding, our team decided that the blogger would not remove the post and that approaching him could further damage our client.
-We've seen and experienced cases in the past where bloggers use an approach as substance for producing additional negative content.
+After some prodding, our team decided that the blogger would not remove the post and that approaching him could further damage our client.
+We've seen and experienced cases in the past where bloggers use an attempt at removal or modification of the damaging post as substance for producing additional negative content.

 |National Search Result Suppression|